 Heading to Spain?
 Barcelona offers some amazing attractions but we share the hidden gems in Barcelona, so you can get off the beaten path.

-There are so many cool and beautiful places to see in the city that it’s hard to organise a schedule and visit everything or even find a nice place to eat.
-If you also want to escape and see more than the most popular attractions in the city, such as the Sagrada Familia, Park Guell, Casa Batlló, La Pedrera and La Barceloneta we are here to give you a hand with a list of six places to visit during your stay.
+There are so many cool and beautiful places to see in the city that it’s hard to organize a schedule and visit everything or even find a nice place to eat.
+If you also want to escape and see more than the most popular attractions in the city, such as the Sagrada Familia, Park Guell, Casa Batlló, La Pedrera, and La Barceloneta we are here to give you a hand with a list of six places to visit during your stay.